Iberian Peninsula: Pre-modern Iberia

 By the end of the 15th century (1490) the Iberian kingdoms (including here the Balearic Islands) had an estimated population of 6.525 million (Crown of Castile, 4.3 million; Portugal, 1.0 million; Principality of Catalonia, 0.3 million; Kingdom of Valencia, 0.255 million; Kingdom of Granada, 0.25 million; Kingdom of Aragon, 0.25 million; Kingdom of Navarre, 0.12 million and the Kingdom of Mallorca, 0.05 million).

 For three decades in the 15th century, the Hermandad de las Marismas, the trading association formed by the ports of Castile along the Cantabrian coast, resembling in some ways the Hanseatic League, fought against the latter, an ally of England, a rival of Castile in political and economic terms.
 Castile sought to claim the Gulf of Biscay as its own.
 In 1419, the powerful Castilian navy thoroughly defeated a Hanseatic fleet in La Rochelle.

 In the late 15th century, the imperial ambition of the Iberian powers was pushed to new heights by the Catholic Monarchs in Castile and Aragon, and by Manuel I in Portugal.

 The last Muslim stronghold, Granada, was conquered by a combined Castilian and Aragonese force in 1492.
 As many as 100,000 Moors died or were enslaved in the military campaign, while 200,000 fled to North Africa.
 Muslims and Jews throughout the period were variously tolerated or shown intolerance in different Christian kingdoms.
 After the fall of Granada, all Muslims and Jews were ordered to convert to Christianity or face expulsion—as many as 200,000 Jews were expelled from Spain.
+Approximately 3,000,000 Muslims fled or were driven out of Spain between 1492 and 1610.
 Historian Henry Kamen estimates that some 25,000 Jews died en route from Spain.
 The Jews were also expelled from Sicily and Sardinia, which were under Aragonese rule, and an estimated 37,000 to 100,000 Jews left.

 In 1497, King Manuel I of Portugal forced all Jews in his kingdom to convert or leave.
 That same year he expelled all Muslims that were not slaves, and in 1502 the Catholic Monarchs followed suit, imposing the choice of conversion to Christianity or exile and loss of property.
 Many Jews and Muslims fled to North Africa and the Ottoman Empire, while others publicly converted to Christianity and became known respectively as Marranos and Moriscos (after the old term Moors).
 However, many of these continued to practice their religion in secret.
 The Moriscos revolted several times and were ultimately forcibly expelled from Spain in the early 17th century.
 From 1609 to 1614, over 300,000 Moriscos were sent on ships to North Africa and other locations, and, of this figure, around 50,000 died resisting the expulsion, and 60,000 died on the journey.